The Wild Newsletter By Wild Foods

-I'm super proud of our team's work on the Wild Blog.
-It's loaded with useful articles, past newsletters (this one), recipes and more.
+I’m super proud of our team’s work on the Wild Blog.
+It’s loaded with valuable articles, past newsletters (this one), recipes, and more.

 Some good stuff in this piece.

-"The object of knowing is constantly changing.
-Feeling, tasting, sensational experiment, etc., are dogmas and not true knowledge as they can be wrong.
-Objects of perception, therefore, are ruled out of true knowledge."
+“The object of knowledge is constantly changing.
+Feeling, tasting, sensational experiments, etc., are dogmas and not true knowledge, as they can be wrong.
+Objects of perception, therefore, are ruled out of true knowledge.”

-Every day I win the cosmic lottery because I receive another 24 hours on a giant rock called Earth where I partake in this amazing thing called life with my fellow creatures called homo sapiens.
+Every day I win the cosmic lottery because I receive another 24 hours on a giant rock called Earth, where I partake in this amazing life with my fellow creatures called homo sapiens.

-(BTW, and not surprisingly considering we named ourselves, homo sapiens is Latin for "wise man.")
+(BTW, and not surprising considering we named ourselves, homo sapiens is Latin for “wise man.”)

-This is why I like to take a step back and observe life for what it really is: the greatest gift the Universe has ever seen.
+I like to take a step back and observe life for what it is: the greatest Gift the Universe has ever seen.

-Consider the fact that the odds of a single human being born is something like 300 trillion to one AGAINST happening.
+Consider that the odds of a single human being born is something like 300 trillion to one AGAINST happening.

-Or the fact that, at any minute a major catastrophic event could wipe out humanity in the blink of an eye, just like the dinosaurs.
+Or, at any minute, a major catastrophic event could wipe out humanity in the blink of an eye, just like the dinosaurs.